Our Debt of Gratitude

 Margret Mukai

-Her mother's hero was the Mills College librarian, Evelyn Steel Little, who spearheaded donations totaling 4,000 books in six months from Bay Area libraries to the Tanforan Assembly Center.
+Her mother's hero was the Mills College librarian, Evelyn Steel Little, who spearheaded donations totaling 4,000 books in six months from Bay Area libraries, to the Tanforan Assembly Center.
 Kyoko Hoshiga (Mukai) recalled the unstoppable passion with which Mrs. Little repeatedly tried to gain entry into Tanforan to help her catalog all of the books.
 The Tanforan Library became the formidable start of the Topaz Relocation Center Library.

 Sandra Mikesell Buscher is a lifelong writer.
 She taught a class called “Capture the Moment in Words” at her town’s Senior Citizen Center in Bethel, Connecticut for 28 years.
 Her class was designed to help others write their own stories.
 When encountering people who say, “No one in my family is interested in my stories,” she responds, “The person who will want to read them might not be born yet.”
 That is the beauty of writing a story down - it allows future generations to hear the stories we preserve.

 A hapa Sansei, Sandra is excited to help facilitate the preservation of “Helper” stories.
-Her grandfather Masaichiro Marumoto led a caravan of three cars to Utah during the Voluntary Relocation period to avoid incarceration in a WRA camp.
+Her grandfather Masaichiro Marumoto led a caravan of three cars (his own family's car, pictured above) to Utah during the Voluntary Relocation period to avoid incarceration in a WRA camp.
 Her mother, Yukari Mikesell, who was six years old when they moved to Utah, calls the farmer’s wife who hired them, “Grandma Thurgood”.
 Even 83 years later, Yukari says, “Grandma Thurgood never slaughtered a chicken for her family without giving one to my mother to cook.
 She never baked a loaf of bread without giving one to my mother for our family.
 She was the only grandma I ever had.”
 Grandma Thurgood’s kindness lives on in those memories.

-We are thankful for the generous time, efforts, opinions and suggestions from these persons,
+We are thankful for the generous time, efforts, opinions and suggestions from these persons, and especially

 Sandra Buscher